tristanbrown/resolwe-bio-py/README.rst

 To install, run::

-  python setup.py install
+  pip install resdk

 To install for development, run::

-  python setup.py develop
+  pip install -e .[docs,package,test]

 Usage
 =====

-Create an API instance:
+Connect to the Resolwe server:

 .. code-block:: python

-   from resolwe_api import Resolwe re = Resolwe('me@mail.com', 'my_password', 'www.resolwe.com')
+   from resdk import Resolwe
+   re = Resolwe('me@mail.com', 'my_password', 'www.resolwe.com')

 Get all collections and select the first one: